clarkeste/Echoes-Wiki-Site/content/Player Guide/How to Play/Character Creation Guide.md

 ## Step 8 - Send Character to the GM!
 Once your Character Sheet is complete and done–on [[RPGSessions]], preferably–then send it over to me!
 I’ll take a look at it, maybe ask a few questions about the story or where XP was spent, and then I’ll approve it!
 Then, you’re ready to play.

+To learn more, read pages 32-95 of the [[Genesys Core Rulebook|Genesys Core Rulebook.]]